DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/international-qualified-teacher-status.md

 The following providers specialise in particular regions, or should be contacted for further information:

-* [Liverpool John Moores University](https://www.ljmu.ac.uk/about-us/faculties/faculty-of-arts-professional-and-social-studies/school-of-education/international-qualified-teacher-status-iqts) – this provider is accepting applications from Latin America and South East Asia
+* [Liverpool John Moores University](https://www.ljmu.ac.uk/about-us/faculties/faculty-of-arts-professional-and-social-studies/school-of-education/international-qualified-teacher-status-iqts) – this provider is accepting applications from Latin America

 * [Plymouth Marjon University](https://www.marjon.ac.uk/teaching/) – contact this provider for more information

-* [University of Birmingham (Dubai)](https://www.birmingham.ac.uk/dubai/study/courses/postgraduate/pgce-primary-education.aspx) – this provider is accepting applications from Dubai only
+* [University of Birmingham (Dubai)](https://www.birmingham.ac.uk/dubai/study/courses/postgraduate/pgce-primary-education.aspx) – this provider offers in-person training in Dubai only, so applicants must be a commutable distance from their Dubai Campus

+* [University of Portsmouth](https://www.port.ac.uk/study/short-courses-and-cpd/international-qualified-teacher-status-iqts-distance-learning) – contact this provider for more information

 ## Assessment